emmett-framework/emmett/docs/validations.md

 Validations cannot be bypassed by end users, and happens every time a form is submitted, or when you invoke the `Model` methods `validate` and `create`.
 But how you define validations for your entities and forms?

-The quite immediate way is to use the `validation` parameter of the `Field` class which is used both by `Model` and `Form` classes in weppy:
+The quite immediate way is to use the `validation` parameter of the `Field` class which is used both by `Model` and `Form` classes in weppy, and that accepts a `dict` of instructions:

 ```python
 # ensure the input is a valid email address